 - The sooner you get the vaccine, the better.
 It can take up to two weeks for it to take effect.
 Plus, the further you get into the flu season, the higher your risk of contracting the virus.

 - At all Physicians Immediate Care locations we offer a convenient option where you can stop by with no appointment and get a flu shot.

 You Can Help Others—Even When You’re Ill

 “Even though you aren’t feeling your best, you might feel a little better knowing you can do your part to keep the virus away from others,” says Dr. Buzzard.
-“Things you can do include coughing into your elbow instead of your hand, washing your hands frequently and staying home if you aren’t feeling well.”

 If you haven’t had your flu shot yet, stop by one of Physicians Immediate Care’s convenient locations in Illinois and Indiana.
-In addition to caring physicians and staff who have been serving patients for more than 30 years, Physicians Immediate Care also offers evening and weekend hours, and no appointment is needed.
+In addition to caring medical providers and staff who have been serving patients for more than 30 years, Physicians Immediate Care also offers evening and weekend hours, and no appointment is needed.